Class Location & HCA

 6. MCA — Moderate Consequence Area (2019 Mega Rule)

-The 2019 PHMSA "Mega Rule" (RIN 1, 84 FR 52180) introduced the MCA tier for Class 1 segments that don't quite trigger HCA but capture meaningful exposure.
-A Class 1 segment is MCA if its PIR encompasses:
+The 2019 PHMSA "Mega Rule" (RIN 1, 84 FR 52180) introduced the MCA tier for segments that don't quite trigger HCA but capture meaningful exposure.
+A non-HCA segment (Class 1 or 2 — Class 3/4 are always HCA) is an MCA if its potential impact circle encompasses:

 MCA segments are subject to expanded Subpart O elements (assessment within 14 years of construction, repair criteria, ILI for newly-defined "covered segments") but not the full TIMP.
 This rule swept tens of thousands of miles of previously-unregulated rural gas transmission into PHMSA's integrity oversight.